 It’s difficult to miss the degree of variety beer lovers can enjoy at this moment in the US.
-This is due to the explosion of small breweries coming on to the scene, which emphasize experimenting with flavors and styles.
+This is due to the explosion of small breweries and craft beer coming on to the scene, which emphasizes experimenting with flavors and styles.

-According to the Brewers Association, a trade group for American craft brewers, a microbrewery is any local and independent brewer that sells fewer than 15,000 barrels of beer per year and sells at least 75% through other bars, restaurants, and liquor stores.
+According to the Brewers Association, a trade group for American craft brewers, a microbrewery is any local and independent brewer.
+The microbrewery sells fewer than 15,000 barrels of craft beer per year and at least 75% through other bars, restaurants, and liquor stores.

-Unfortunately, it’s not the case that you can walk to your local liquor store and choose from 5,000 different breweries to bring home tonight.
-The reach of small breweries are confined to particular markets as most microbreweries have limited and local distribution.
-The variety from these small craft breweries is typically limited to the state or metro area the brewery where the brewery is located.
-The fact is, some areas of the country are just better for beer aficionados who want lots of options.
+Unfortunately, can’t walk to your local liquor store and choose from 5,000 different breweries to bring home tonight.
+With a limited and local distribution, most microbreweries call particular markets home.
+The variety from these small craft breweries is typically limited to the state or metro area of where the brewery.
+The fact is, some areas of the country are just better for craft beer aficionados who want lots of options.

 So where do you have the best chance to sample the greatest variety of beer possible?
 Which states and cities have the most breweries overall?

 Datafiniti can offer some perspective into that.
 We utilized our business data to search for breweries across the country.
 We combined this with supplementary information from the Brewers Association catalog of breweries, to offer more specific details.
-From our analysis, we are able to find out in what parts of America breweries reign supreme.
+From our analysis, we can find out in what parts of America breweries and craft beer reign supreme.

 We found that cities in the Pacific Northwest and Colorado are your best bet for finding the most breweries in one place.
 Cities along the coasts and in the Midwest are also solid destinations.
 There are also some exciting small cities outside of this trend that should not be overlooked (like Asheville, NC).

-To begin our investigation, the natural starting point is to look at the state level.
+We’ll look at the state level to begin our investigation.
 So, which state has the most breweries?

 Number one is California by a serious margin, with over 600 breweries.
 Colorado and Washington are the next closest with about 350 each.
 With 15 or fewer breweries, Hawaii, Mississippi, Washington D.C. and North Dakota are at the bottom of our list.
 Overall we see a greater number of breweries in coastal states, as well as the Great Lakes region.

 Colorado is an outlier in this overall trend, but that’s because it independently developed one of the most distinct state beer cultures.
 It is both the home of a brewing giant, Coors, and a major player in the craft beer revolution.
-Really driving home the importance of brewing in the state is the fact that the current governor was a cofounder of one of Denver’s first microbreweries.
+Driving home the importance of brewing in the state is the fact that the current governor was a co-founder of one of Denver’s first microbreweries.

 The title of most breweries per capita goes to Vermont.
 Even though they only have about 50 in total, since the state is so small, that equates to 8 breweries per 100,000 people.
 Montana, Colorado, Maine, and Oregon all have about 6 breweries per 100,000 people.
 Overall we see a strong presence of breweries in the Pacific Northwest, New England, and the Midwest.

-Breweries have always been tightly connected with cities.
-In the wave of immigration from Europe, immigrants came into cities and brought their beer making traditions.
-In fact, before prohibition there were just as many breweries in America as there are now (each much smaller in size and production, of course).
+Breweries have always had a tight connection with cities.
+In the wave of immigration from Europe, immigrants came into cities and brought their beer-making traditions.
+In fact, before prohibition, there were just as many breweries in America as there are now (each much smaller in size and production, of course).

-From Brewerytown in Philadelphia, a neighborhood on the National Register of Historic Places, characterized by the remains of the ten breweries that once stood there, to New York City’s host of former breweries, run mostly by German immigrants – our early cities loved beer.
+From Brewerytown in Philadelphia, a neighborhood on the National Register of Historic Places, characterized by the remains of the ten breweries that once stood there, to New York City’s host of former breweries, run mostly by German immigrants – our early cities loved craft beer.
 Cities were important because of their access to clean water, available labor, and ease of distribution.
-Prohibition destroyed the industry and the remains of this era are gone, but the importance of cities is still apparent today for many of the same reasons.
+Prohibition destroyed the industry, and the remains of this era are gone.
+However, the importance of cities is apparent today for many of the same reasons.

 For this analysis, we looked at Metropolitan Statistical Areas, geographic areas with high population density which are interconnected economically and socially.
-This is because, for the purposes of what beers are available in which markets, city boundaries are not the best markers.
-For example, San Francisco is highly interconnected with other cities in the Bay Area such as Oakland (both are part of the San Francisco-Oakland-Fremont, CA MSA).
-A beer brewed in one city is likely available in the other.
+City boundaries are not the best markers for the purposes of what beers are available in which markets.
+For example, San Francisco connects with other cities in the Bay Area such as Oakland (both are part of the San Francisco-Oakland-Fremont, CA MSA).
+A beer brewed in one city is likely available in another city.

 So, which MSA has the most breweries?
 Where is our the US brewing capital?